PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 in making applications portable, a number of extra environment variables are provided.
 This document is primarily here to describe those values.

-For the purposes of this page, the portable application in question is installed to ``X:\PortableApps\AppNamePortable`` and last ran from the path ``W:\Apps\AppNamePortable`` (the use of a different path is explained below).
+For the purposes of this page, the portable app in question is installed to ``X:\PortableApps\AppNamePortable`` and last ran from the path ``W:\Apps\AppNamePortable`` (the use of a different path is explained below).

 These values can be used in any values marked "|envsub|".
 Other environment